A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Introduction

 In this paper, we give a geometric answer to this question in terms of the {generalized Jacobian}~$J_{\frak m}$ of the hyperelliptic curve $C:z^2=f(x,y)$.
 Assume for simplicity that $f(x,y) = f_0x^n + f_1x^{n-1}y + \cdots+f_n y^n$ has first coefficient $f_0 \neq 0$, so that the curve $C$ has two distinct points $P$ and $P'$ above the point $\infty = (1,0)$ on $\P^1$.
 These points are rational and conjugate over the field $\Q(\sqrt{f_0})$.
 Let $\frak m = P + P'$ be the corresponding modulus over~$\Q$ and let $C_{\frak m}$ denote the singular curve associated to this modulus as in \cite[Ch.\ IV, \S4]{S4}.
 Then $C_{\frak m}$ is given by the equation $z^2=f(x,y)y^2$, and has an ordinary double point at infinity.
 The {\it generalized Jacobian} of $C$ associated to the modulus $\frak m$, denoted by $J_{\frak m}=J_{\frak m}(C)$, is the connected component of the identity of $\Pic_{C_{\frak m}/\Q}/\Z\cdot d$, while $J^1_{\frak m}=J^1_{\frak m}(C)$ denotes the nonidentity component; here $d$ denotes the hyperelliptic class of $C_{\frak m}$ in $\Pic^2_{C_{\frak m}/\Q}(\Q)$ obtained by pulling back $\mathcal O(1)$ from~$\P^1$.
 We prove:

 \begin{theorem} Let $f(x,y)$ denote a binary form of even degree $n=2g+2$ over $\Q$, with nonzero discriminant and nonzero first coefficient.
 Then there exists a pair $(A,B)$ of symmetric bilinear forms over $\Q$ in $n$ variables satisfying $f(x,y)=\disc(Ax-By)$ if and only if there exists a two-cover of homogeneous spaces $F_{\frak m} \rightarrow J_{\frak m}^1$ for $J_{\frak m}$ over $\Q$, or equivalently, if and only if the class of the homogeneous space $J_{\frak m}^1$ is divisible by $2$ in the group $H^1(\Q ,J_{\frak m})$. \end{theorem} See Theorem~\ref{thm:with8equiv} for a number of other equivalent conditions for the existence of $A$ and $B$ satisfying $f(x,y)=\disc(Ax-By)$.
 It is of significance that the singular curve~$C_{\frak m}$ and the generalized Jacobian~$J_{\frak m}$ appear in Theorem~\ref{genJ}.
-As noted in~\cite[Footnote 2]{PSh}, for the purpose of doing 2-descent on the Jacobians of hyperelliptic curves with no rational Weierstrass point, it is not always enough to study only unramified covers of $C$; one needs also covers of $C$ unramified away from the points above some fixed point on~$\P^1$.
+The generalized Jacobians appeared in \cite{PSh} for the purpose of doing 2-descent on the Jacobians of hyperelliptic curves with no rational Weierstrass point.
+As noted in~\cite[Footnote~2]{PSh}, in this case it is not always enough to study only unramified covers of $C$; one needs also covers of $C$ unramified away from the points above some fixed point on~$\P^1$.